 This course focuses upon topics that have assumed increasing importance in federal and state court litigation during the past quarter of a century, but which do not receive sustained attention in the basic course in federal courts.
-Most importantly, the course will consider conflict of law problems, both at the domestic and international level.
-The course will next consider devices for handling litigation involving the same issue occurring in multiple fora, including preclusion, abstention, anti-suit injunctions, and claw-back statutes, once again both at the domestic and international level.
+Most importantly, the course will consider choice of law problems, both at the domestic and international level.
+The course will also consider devices for handling litigation involving the same issue occurring in multiple fora, including preclusion, abstention, anti-suit injunctions, and claw-back statutes, once again both at the domestic and international level.
 Arbitration, both as a substitute for judicial process, and problems with respect to the enforcement of arbitration awards, both foreign and domestic, will be considered.
 Federal Courts is not a prerequisite for this course.

 Conflict of Laws: Cases, Comments, Questions (9th ed.)

 Authors: Herma H. Kay, Larry Kramer, Kermit Roosevelt